felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## Introduction

 This guide provides instructions for when you want to contribute your documentation to the HubRise documentation.
-It provides instructions on style guide source, spelling, style and technical documentation.
+It provides instructions on style guide specifications, spelling, style and technical documentation.

 The [Google developer documentation](https://developers.google.com/style/other-sources) style guide can be used as a general source reference.
-Where the Hubrise style guide doesn’t deal with a specific situation, it should be updated with the Google guide.
+Where the Hubrise style guide doesn’t deal with a specific situation, it should be updated with the specifications as outlined in the Google guide.

 The [Merriam-Webster dictionary](https://www.merriam-webster.com/) should be used as a spelling reference when we have multiple ways of spelling the same word.
-In addition the [Cambridge Dictionary](https://dictionary.cambridge.org/) can be used as a secondary reference only.
+In addition the [Cambridge Dictionary](https://dictionary.cambridge.org/) can be used as a secondary reference only where necessary.

 All text in the contribution should be written in **British English**.
 The language setting in Google Docs can be set to **British English** by selecting **File > Language > English (United Kingdom)**.